-Prerequisite(s): 1 of HON100(Christian Vocation & Search for Meaning I), REL100(Christian Vocation and the Search for Meaning I), REL111(Introduction to Theology), REL221(Biblical Studies), REL300(Bible, Christian Theology and Vocation), REL331(Foundations in Bible and Theology)
+Prerequisite(s): 1 of HON100(Religion, Vocation, and the Search for Meaning I), REL100(Religion, Vocation, and the Search for Meaning I), REL300(Religion, Vocation, and the Search for Meaning I)

 Christensen Scholar Seminar I

 This course will study the Bible and Christian tradition in order to help participants discern a call in Christian ministry.
 This course is open to participants in the Christensen Scholar program only.
 Applications due in January.
 Sophomores and juniors may apply.
 Contact Religion department for details.